-- Best solution for baby proofing any dog food bowl
+- 2 Best solution for baby-proofing any dog food bowl

-- Best solution for baby proofing any dog water bowl
+- 3 Keeping your toddler out of the water: The best solution for baby proofing dog water bowls

-- Other baby proofing options if you have small dogs
+- 4 How to baby proof if you have small dogs

-- More baby proofing options if you have large dogs
+- 5 How to baby proof if you have large dogs

-- More tips for baby proofing your dog bowls
+- 6 Other tips for baby-proofing your dog bowls

 Can I teach my toddler to stay out of the dog water and food?

 Possibly.
 Some parents pick up their baby whenever they get near the dog food, say “No,” and repeat until the baby understands.

 This may take hundreds of attempts.
 And it may be frustrating since your baby might enjoy getting a ride around the house when you pick them up.
 And you’ll always need to be vigilant!